The Empire Strikes Back: Box office

-It remained number one until its fourth weekend when it fell to third with $3.6 million, behind spoof comedy Wholly Moses! ($3.62 million) and western Bronco Billy ($3.7 million).
+It remained number one until its fourth weekend, when it fell to third with $3.6 million, behind the spoof comedy Wholly Moses! ($3.62 million) and the Western Bronco Billy ($3.7 million).
 It regained the number one position in its fifth weekend, expanding its theater count to 823 and earning $10.8 million.
-Combined with its weekday gross, Empire earned a single-week gross of approximately $20 million, a box office record the film would hold until Superman II's $24 million the following year.
-It remained number one for the next seven weeks, before falling to number two in its thirteenth week with $4.3 million behind the debuting Smokey and the Bandit II ($10.9 million).
+Combined with its weekday gross, Empire garnered a single-week gross of approximately $20 million, a box office record the film would hold until Superman II's $24 million the following year.
+It remained number one for the next seven weeks, before falling to number two in its thirteenth week with $4.3 million, behind the debuting Smokey and the Bandit II ($10.9 million).
 Detailed box office tracking is unavailable for the rest of Empire's 32-week, 1,278-theater total run.

-Empire earned approximately $181.4–209.4 million, making it the highest-grossing film of the year, ahead of the comedy films 9 to 5 ($103.3 million), Stir Crazy ($101.3 million), and Airplane! ($83.5 million).
-Although it earned less than the $221.3 million of Star Wars, Empire was considered a financial success, and industry experts estimated the film returned $120 million to the filmmakers, recouping Lucas's investment and clearing his debt; he also paid out $5 million in employee bonuses.
+Empire earned between $181.4–209.4 million in its initial North American release, making it the highest-grossing film of the year, ahead of the comedy films 9 to 5 ($103.3 million), Stir Crazy ($101.3 million), and Airplane! ($83.5 million).
+Although it earned less than the $221.3 million of Star Wars, Empire was considered a financial success.
+Industry experts estimated the film returned $120 million to the filmmakers, which recouped Lucas's investment and cleared his debt; he paid out $5 million in employee bonuses.
 Box office figures are unavailable for all the releases outside of North America in 1980, although The New York Times reported the film performed well in the United Kingdom and Japan.
 According to Variety, Empire earned approximately $192.1 million, giving the film a cumulative worldwide gross of $401.5 million, making it the highest-grossing film of the year.
-Empire did not receive the same repeat business as Star Wars, which Lucas blamed on its inconclusive ending.
+Empire did not achieve the same success as Star Wars, which Lucas blamed on its inconclusive ending.